earchibong/devops_projects/private_repositories.md

         port: http
       periodSeconds: 15
       timeoutSeconds: 10
-      # If Startup Probe is not supported on your Kubernetes cluster, you might want to use "initialDelaySeconds" instead.
+      # If Startup Probe is not supported on your cluster...use "initialDelaySeconds" instead.
       # It delays the initial liveness probe while Jenkins is starting
       # initialDelaySeconds: 60
     readinessProbe: